hazelcast/hive/README.md

 If you PR passes this check locally, it is almost guaranteed to pass it on the CI.

-## How to release a new version
+## Releasing a new version

 Assuming you're on latest master and the build is alright (`npm run build` runs without errors).

 1. First we create a release branch for the next version locally (in this case v1.1.0):

 ```
 git checkout -b release/v1.1.0
 ```

 We push this new branch to Github:

 ```
 git push -u origin release/v1.1.0
 ```

 2. Then we run `lerna version`:
    This updates the package versions (in package.json, package-lock.json), creates a commit with necessary tags and pushes to Github automatically.

 ```
 npx lerna version 1.1.0
 ```